ampedandwired/bora/README.md

 The following commands are available through the command line and rake tasks.

 * **apply** - Creates the stack if it doesn't exist, or updates it otherwise
+* **changeset** - Manage CloudFormation change sets for the stack
 * **delete** - Deletes the stack
-* **diff** - Provides a visual diff between the local template and the currently applied template in AWS
+* **diff** - Provides a visual diff between the local template and the currently applied template in AWS.
+  The diff also shows the changes that CloudFormation will apply as reported by the CloudFormation [Change Set API](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets.html).
 * **events** - Outputs the latest events from the stack
 * **list** - Outputs a list of all stacks defined in the config file
 * **outputs** - Shows the outputs from the stack